Last Updated on May 5, 2023

 —————— VIDEO ——————

 - Let’s quickly talk about the video for a second.
-Overall I was pretty impressed the video quality on the D3400, especially for a beginner level DSLR.
+Overall I was pretty impressed with the video quality on the D3400, especially for a beginner-level DSLR.

-- The old D3300 had the mic jack which was great if you wanted to plug in a mic to get some great sound.
-It seems Nikon have thought that it wasn’t necessary for the new version.
+- The old D3300 had the mic jack, which was great if you wanted to plug in a mic to get some great sound.
+It seems Nikon thought that it wasn’t necessary for the new version.

 - For most people, it’s not a big deal, but for budding cinematographers, it’s a bit of a bummer.

-- But overall, for most video occasions, the D3400 will do the job well.
+- But overall, the D3400 will do the job well for most video occasions.

 —————— BATTERY LIFE ——————

-- I’ve found that the battery on the D3400 is a huge step up in comparison to the D3300.
+- I’ve found that the battery on the D3400 is a huge step up compared to the D3300.

-- Nikon is claiming that the battery life is around 1200 shots per charge on the D3400, compared to just 700 shots on the older model.
+- Nikon claims that the battery life is around 1200 shots per charge on the D3400, compared to just 700 shots on the older model.

-- Well, it essentially means rather than taking a spare battery with you on your weekend away.
-You should be pretty fine to just take your camera and go, without the worry that it’s going to run out.
+- Well, it means rather than taking a spare battery with you on your weekend away.
+You should be pretty fine just to take your camera and go, without worrying that it will run out.